-3.3 MQI Client Bindings (Non-Persistent)
+3.3 MQI Client Bindings (Non-persistent)

 The workload type for these measurements is RR-2 (see section 2).
-The requester applications are on machines separate from the server machine.
-The responder applications are located on the server machine.
+The Requester applications are located on machines separate from the server machine.
+The Responder applications are located on the server machine.
 The test is run unrated (i.e. each requester sends a new message as soon as it receives the reply to the previous one).

-This test is executed using client channels as trusted applications programs by specifying "MQIBindType=FASTPATH" in the qm.ini file.
-This is recommended generally but not advised if you run channel exit programs and do not have a high degree of confidence in their robustness.
+This test is executed using client channels as trusted applications by specifying "MQIBindType=FASTPATH" in the qm.ini file.
+This is generally recommended but not advised if you run channel exit programs and do not have a high degree of confidence in their robustness.